DarylStark/__archived_my/README.md

 A reusable package to easily create a JSON based REST API using a Flask Blueprint.
 Extended docs are in [docs/rest_api_generator](docs/rest_api_generator/00%20-%20REST%20API%20Generator.md).

 #### Service `my_rest_api_v1`

+This service exposes a REST API that can be used to interact with the data in the application.

+#### Service `my_web_ui`

+This service exposes a Flask application with the frontend files from the `my_portal` [repository](https://github.com/DarylStark/my_portal).

+###  /jenkins

+This directory contains scripts for the Jenkins pipeline.
+It will install the application and run the unit tests.
+In the future, this might be expanded to more tasks to completly do CI/CD.

 ###  /tests